 What’s the best way to pack for your crewed charter yacht vacation in the British Virgin Islands?
 Pack light!
 Most of your days you will be either onboard sailing, at anchor, on a mooring or travelling in the dinghy to go snorkeling on a beautiful reef or ashore to a beach.
 In some places you can swim ashore to a local bar for happy hour.

-For a typical 7 day charter you would need 2 or 3 swimsuits (aka swim “costumes”), t-shirts and shorts, a pair of casual long pants or dress for going ashore to eat or shop.
+For a typical 7 day charter you would need 2 or 3 swimsuits, t-shirts and shorts, a pair of casual long pants or dress for going ashore to eat or shop.
 You will only need flip flops or boat shoes (no dark soles allowed) or shoes to go ashore in.
 Remember, clothes can get wet or splashed so leave your treasured t-shirt or hat at home.
-A cover-up is essential, while on-board, swimsuits are OK, ashore some places request more modesty and so cover-ups will be required.
+A cover-up is essential.
+While on-board, swimsuits are OK, but when ashore some places request more modesty and so cover-ups will be required.
 Your sailing crew will advise as you go.
-Remember you are going sailing so it is quite likely that your hats will fly overboard, so bring at least 2 or invest in a clip on for the back of your shirts.
+Remember you are going sailing so it is quite likely that your hats will fly overboard, so bring at least 2 or invest in a clip to secure it to back of your shirts.
 Bring a sweatshirt and light raincoat for cooler evenings and choppy seas in the dinghy.

 Sailing in the Caribbean Calls for SP 30 Sunscreen or Stronger

-Zip lock bags are “the thing” to keep money and personal gear dry for swimming ashore to bars and beaches.
+Zip lock bags are great to keep money and personal gear dry for swimming ashore to bars and beaches.
 They are easy to pack and extremely useful in a wet environment.

-Batteries and disposable cameras are quite expensive here so bring them with you for capturing those fish underwater.
+Batteries and disposable cameras are quite expensive in the BVI so bring them with you for capturing those fish underwater.

 Finally, soft luggage or luggage that packs flat is the best for stowing away in your cabin or locker as space is at a premium onboard most yachts.